vercel/vercel/packages/cli/README.md

 ## Usage

-Vercel is the optimal workflow for frontend teams.
-All-in-one: Static and Jamstack deployment, Serverless Functions, and Global CDN.
+Vercel is a platform for **static sites and frontend frameworks**, built to integrate with your headless content, commerce, or database.

+We provide a **frictionless developer experience** to take care of the hard things: deploy instantly, scale automatically, and serve personalized content around the globe.

+We make it easy for frontend teams to **develop, preview, and ship** delightful user experiences, where performance is the default.

-To install the latest version of Vercel CLI, visit [vercel.com/download](https://vercel.com/download) or run this command:
+To install the latest version of Vercel CLI, run this command:

 ```bash
 npm i -g vercel